JCRE is a journal for publishing replication studies and comments in economics.

 Because many journals are reluctant to publish comments and replications, JCRE was founded to provide an outlet for research that explores whether published results stand up to scrutiny, e.g., are correct, robust, and/or generalizable.

-In doing so, JCRE seeks to increase scientific dialog between researchers and to increase the overall credibility and transparency of research in economics.
+In doing so, JCRE seeks to increase scientific dialogue between researchers and to increase the overall credibility and transparency of research in economics.

 JCRE invites comments on published papers that have been submitted to the journal that published the original paper and been rejected.